-Our health-care partners are university and college students that come from more than 20 allied health schools and multiple health sciences.
+University and college students represent more than 20 allied health schools and multiple health sciences.
 Future physicians, dentists, nurses, occupational therapists, speech/language pathologists and medical assistants are all given an opportunity to have clinical experience in pediatric health assessment.

-KCU utilizes its first and second year medical students to conduct the health screenings, so that students can gain valuable clinical experience, while providing this important community service.
+KCU's first and second year medical students participate in Score 1 to gain valuable clinical experience while providing this important community service.

 1750 Independence AvenueKansas City, Mo.
 64106-14531-800-234-4847 | 816-654-7000